 While the plot in the sequel continues on from the first game players that haven’t played the original (or can’t since it’s an iOS game only) won’t be at a disadvantage as the stories are self-contained.
-The core story in Galaxy on Fire 2 follows the threat of the mysterious race of Voids with additional story add-ons available for purchase (iOS and Android) titled Valkyrie and Supernova.
+This core story in Galaxy on Fire 2 follows the threat of the mysterious race of Voids with additional story add-ons available for purchase (iOS and Android) titled Valkyrie and Supernova respectively which build on the story post the Void threat.
+This story is one that requires players to explore dozens of systems and the various planets within each system to gather information, seek out experts and forge alliances.

 The game itself is set over three decades after the original with Keith travelling through time due to a malfunction in his hyperdrive systems.
 The world has changed a lot during your absence with a new faction emerging and most importantly a new alien race known as the Voids who is taking no prisoners in its war against all factions.